Thibodaux massacre: Attacks

 After the two white pickets were shot and wounded, a local volunteer company, the Clay Knobloch Guards, went to the scene and claimed to also have been fired upon from ambush.
 They reportedly returned fire and fatally shot six blacks and wounded four others, and captured several loaded shotguns.
-The company and other white vigilantes immediately started to round up and kill black workers and family members.
+The company and other white vigilantes started to round up and kill black workers and family members.
 They targeted known and suspected Knights of Labor organizers.
 The victims were killed in town and where they tried to hide in the surroundings woods and swamps.
 Some bodies were reportedly left in shallow graves or the swamps.
-On November 26, 1887, the bodies of three blacks were found in a thicket on the Allen Rienzi plantation.
-It was believed they had been wounded on Wednesday and had taken refuge where they were later found dead.
+On November 26 the bodies of three blacks were found in a thicket on the Allen Rienzi plantation.
+It was believed they had been wounded and had taken refuge where they were later found dead.

-A New Orleans black newspaper, The Daily Pelican, described the scene:
+A New Orleans black newspaper, The Daily Pelican, describes the scene:

 'Six killed and five wounded' is what the daily papers here say, but from an eye witness to the whole transaction we learn that no less than thirty-five "...fully thirty negroes have sacrificed their lives in the riot on Wednesday..."
 Negroes were killed outright.
 Lame men and blind women shot; children and hoary-headed grandsires ruthlessly swept down!
 The Negroes offered no resistance; they could not, as the killing was unexpected.
 Those of them not killed took to the woods, a majority of them finding refuge in this city.